Kryptonit3-zz/Pusher/README.md

 # Pusher
 Easy Laravel pusher integration with a function.

 How this differs from other packages?
-Full autocompletion support with the Pusher PHP api.
+Full auto-completion support with the Pusher PHP api.

 Installation
 `composer require kryptonit3/pusher`